Hexagon666666/Hexagon666666/README.md

 ### Hi there 👋

-Any code can be found on https://codeberg.org/Hexagon/.
+Other code can be found on https://codeberg.org/Hexagon/.

 About: https://fabian-hof.de/